- Eligible faculty members can access the application form via Google Forms.

 - An assessment plan; markers of success over time; and

 - The steps and timeline of necessary curricular approvals and any cross-registration(s);

 - A plan for sustained engagement of the goals or project within the course, department or school.

-Proposals will be reviewed by the Selection Committee, which is co-chaired by the Associate Vice President for Internationalization and Global Engagement and the Director for Faculty Development and Diversity.
+Proposals will be reviewed by the Selection Committee, which is co-chaired by the Vice Provost for Internationalization and Equity and the Director for Faculty Development and Diversity.
 The Selection Committee (including academic deans) will share their decisions with the Provost for review.